Tin tức

 As specified in Decree No. 100/2011/ND-CP, within the first 45 working days after obtaining the license, the RO has to publish the below information in whether a print or online newspaper in Vietnam for three issues in a row:

-- The Head of the RO
+• Head of the Representative Office

-- Operation contents
+Operation contents

 And as per Decree No. 07/2016/ND-CP, the licensing agency also has to release the same following information on its web portal within 15 working days.